The Beauty Of The Yoruba Culture

 A brief history of the Yoruba culture

 The slave traders cruelly took away many Yoruba people, causing immense harm to their community and culture.
-Despite that, they kept their identity and culture strong till today, they are one of the biggest ethnic groups in Africa, known for their awesome music, art, and traditions.
+Despite all these challenges, they have kept their identity and culture strong till today.
+Currently, the Yorubas are one of the biggest ethnic groups in Africa, well known for their awesome music, art, and traditions.

 Pretty interesting, right?